-How do things compare now to when you first started practicing shamanism?
+How do things compare now to when you first started practising shamanism?

 It's an industry now.
 Westerners realized there's money to be made.
-A lot of the retreat centres are western-run.
-This is in a way similar to illegal mining.
+A lot of the retreat centers are western-run.
+This is, in a way, similar to illegal mining.
 They come and steal our ancient wisdom and sell it for profit.

 That's fair.
 What motivates you to keep going, despite these changes?